-Results 1–10 of 87 for "Profile"X related to "Closing the achievement gap" Refine Your Search Refine Your Search TopicRace (7)Women & men (6)Education (4)Children (2)Testing issues (2) 4 more... [+] Emotional health (1)Safety & design (1)Socioeconomic status (1)Therapy (1)Hide detailsDocument TypeProfileXYear2013 (1)2012 (1)2011 (8)Author/ContributorDorsey, Tasha (2)Rutherford, Alexandra (2)Austin, Stephanie (1)Brigandi, Nicole (1)Bronstein, Phyllis (1) 23 more... [+] Calcagno, Justine (1)Chun, Kevin M. (1)Devonis, David (1)Dewsbury, Donald A. (1)Dilouya, Barry (1)Fields, Rona M. (1)Froese, Jared (1)Griffin, James A. (1)Held, Lisa (1)Kaslow, Nadine (1)Katz, Richard J. (1)Koppes, Laura L. (1)Lauber, John K. (1)Milar, Katharine S. (1)Nathan, Peter E. (1)Richmond, Jessica (1)Saltzman, Ann L. (1)Samejima, Fumiko (1)Thomas, Roger K. (1)Thompson-Ball, Mindi (1)Vande Kemp, Hendrika (1)Vasquez, Melba J.T.
+Results 1–10 of 87 for "Profile"X related to "Closing the achievement gap" Refine Your Search Refine Your Search TopicRace (8)Women & men (6)Education (5)Children (3)Safety & design (3) 13 more... [+] Environment (2)Health disparities (2)Sport & exercise (2)Testing issues (2)Therapy (2)Aging (1)Emotional health (1)HIV & AIDS (1)Intelligence (1)Law & psychology (1)Obesity (1)Pain (1)Socioeconomic status (1)Hide detailsDocument TypeProfileXYear2013 (1)2012 (1)2011 (8)Author/ContributorDorsey, Tasha (2)Rutherford, Alexandra (2)Austin, Stephanie (1)Brigandi, Nicole (1)Bronstein, Phyllis (1) 23 more... [+] Calcagno, Justine (1)Chun, Kevin M. (1)Devonis, David (1)Dewsbury, Donald A. (1)Dilouya, Barry (1)Fields, Rona M. (1)Froese, Jared (1)Griffin, James A. (1)Held, Lisa (1)Kaslow, Nadine (1)Katz, Richard J. (1)Koppes, Laura L. (1)Lauber, John K. (1)Milar, Katharine S. (1)Nathan, Peter E. (1)Richmond, Jessica (1)Saltzman, Ann L. (1)Samejima, Fumiko (1)Thomas, Roger K. (1)Thompson-Ball, Mindi (1)Vande Kemp, Hendrika (1)Vasquez, Melba J.T.
 (1)Vaughn, Kelli (1)Hide details Results 1–10 of 87 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Featured Psychologist: Richard Suinn, PhDRichard Suinn, PhD, was the third ethnic minority and the first Asian-American president of American Psychological Association when elected in 1999.Profile 2.APA PresidentView the biography and work of 2014 APA President Nadine Kaslow, PhD.Profile 3.Richard Michael Suinn: 1999 APA PresidentRichard Michael Suinn was the first APA President of Asian American descent.
-He earned his doctoral degree from Stanford University in 1959.Profile (January 2011)4.Featured Psychologist: John Chaney, PhDDr.
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Featured Psychologist: Richard Suinn, PhDRichard Suinn, PhD, was the third ethnic minority and the first Asian-American president of American Psychological Association when elected in 1999.Profile 2.Richard Michael Suinn: 1999 APA PresidentRichard Michael Suinn was the first APA President of Asian American descent.
+He earned his doctoral degree from Stanford University in 1959.Profile (January 2011)3.Dr.
+Ellen Mandinach, Educational PsychologistAs an educational psychologist, Dr. Mandinach understands that we all learn differently.
+That’s why she is applying psychological science to study how classrooms can meet the needs of every student and teacher.Profile 4.Featured Psychologist: John Chaney, PhDDr.
 John Chaney's studies academic achievement in American Indian students and his research focuses on stress and coping influences on long-term adjustment in pediatric chronic illness and on attributional style, helplessness and depression in adults with chronic illness.
 Chaney became an American Psychological Association Fellow in 2010 and received APA’s Division 22 Research Excellence Award.Profile 5.Dr.
 Johan Lundström, Brain Science and Cognitive PsychologistDr.
 Lundström is studying the human senses — particularly smell — to examine our responses to the world around us.
 Profile 6.Dr.
 Thomas Paskus, Quantitative PsychologistDr.
 Paskus uses psychological science to study how the NCAA can understand and support student athletes and make data-driven policy decisions that help them succeed.
 Profile 7.Florence L Denmark: 1980 APA PresidentFlorence Denmark is both a former APA President and a leader of psychology internationally.
 Her work with the United Nations on aging issues keeps her involved in being a voice for women and the elderly around the world.
-Profile (January 2011)7.Ruth E. Fassinger, PhDRuth E. Fassinger, PhD, a member of the Leadership Institute for Women in Psychology planning committee, is dean of the College of Graduate and Professional Studies at John F. Kennedy University in Pleasant Hill, Calif.Profile 8.Ronald E. FoxRonald E. Fox is executive director of The Consulting Group, a division of Human Resource Consultants and also served as APA President in 1994.Profile 10.Inoa Vazquez, PhD, ABPPInoa Vazquez, PhD, ABPP, one of New York City's most prominent Latina psychologists with more than 25 years of clinical and teaching experience, works with both bilingual and monolingual children, individuals, couples and families.
+Profile (January 2011)8.Ruth E. Fassinger, PhDRuth E. Fassinger, PhD, a member of the Leadership Institute for Women in Psychology planning committee, is dean of the College of Graduate and Professional Studies at John F. Kennedy University in Pleasant Hill, Calif.Profile 9.Ronald E. FoxRonald E. Fox is executive director of The Consulting Group, a division of Human Resource Consultants and also served as APA President in 1994.Profile 10.Inoa Vazquez, PhD, ABPPInoa Vazquez, PhD, ABPP, one of New York City's most prominent Latina psychologists with more than 25 years of clinical and teaching experience, works with both bilingual and monolingual children, individuals, couples and families.
 She also maintains a private practice in Manhattan.Profile Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 87 for "Profile"X related to "Closing the achievement gap"